Learn About Shortness of Breath

 Breathlessness, or shortness of breath, describes discomfort or difficulty with breathing.
 The medical term for shortness of breath is dyspnea.

 - Shortness of breath is a common symptom that may be related to serious diseases or may be a result of being physically out of shape.

 - Medical evaluation should assess if shortness of breath is treatable with lifestyle changes such as quitting smoking or losing weight.

-- Asthma, COPD, heart disease (heart attacks, heart failure) anemia, and blood clots in the lungs (pulmonary embolism) are some examples of serious conditions associated with shortness of breath.
+- Asthma, chronic obstructive pulmonary disease (COPD), heart disease (heart attacks, heart failure), anemia, and blood clots in the lungs (pulmonary embolism) are some examples of serious conditions associated with shortness of breath.